Life As an Orthotist or Prosthetist

 - Certified Prosthetist/Orthotist (CPO)

-There were about 7,800 jobs for Orthotist or Prosthetist in 2016 (in the United States).
+In 2016, there was an estimated number of 7,800 jobs in the United States for Orthotist or Prosthetist.
 New jobs are being produced at a rate of 21.8% which is above the national average.
 The Bureau of Labor Statistics predicts 1,700 new jobs for Orthotist or Prosthetist by 2026.
-The BLS estimates 700 yearly job openings in this field.
+There will be an estimated 700 positions for Orthotist or Prosthetist per year.

 The states with the most job growth for Orthotist or Prosthetist are Colorado, Virginia, and Arizona.
 Watch out if you plan on working in Kansas, Delaware, or Pennsylvania.
 These states have the worst job growth for this type of profession.